Sabah Football Club Sdn Bhd

 Sabah Football Club Sdn Bhd (Sabah FC Sdn Bhd) is a Sabahan limited liability sports and club holding company based in Sabah, Malaysia with a Company Registration Number 1383683U.
 (Sdn Bhd stands for Sendirian Berhad or private company in English).
 Formerly known as the part of North Borneo Football Association and then part of the Sabah Football Association (SAFA), the Sabah Football Club Sendirian Berhad (Sdn Bhd) became a fully independent licensed private company in 2021 by Verdon Bahanda.
 Today, the company has control over a football club that has two teams namely Sabah F.C. and Sabah Youth FC (U18/U23), a stadium and also websites.
 In 2022, this company once collaborated with Verdon Bahanda's corporation and Kinabalu Jaguar FC.
+Additionally, since January 1st, 2025, this company also officially collaborated with Konami's eFootball portable video games.